 Casing/ Shell Weld Repairs & Re-Rounding

-MD&A recently welded and repaired the HPIP outer shell, HP & IP inner shells, and nozzle box on a 677MW large steam unit.
-Inspections revealed axial distortion and mechanical damage of the critical positional fits on the outer shell, inner shells, and nozzle box that was caused by galling during an overhaul disassembly, and out-of-roundness of the HP and IP inner shells due to operational thermal stresses.
+MD&A welded and repaired the HPIP outer shell, HP & IP inner shells, and nozzle box on a 677MW large steam unit.
+Inspections revealed axial distortion and mechanical damage of the critical positional fits on the outer shell, inner shells, and nozzle box caused by galling during an overhaul disassembly, and out-of-roundness of the HP and IP inner shells due to operational thermal stresses.

-The HPIP outer shell upper half galling damage on the axial positional fits to the inner shells were weld repaired on-site.
+The HPIP outer shell upper half galling damage on the axial positional fits to the inner shells was weld repaired on-site.
 The repair involved weld preparation, NDE, preheating, welding, heat treatment, final machining, runout checks, dimensional checks, and final NDE and hardness checks.

 Due to the welding and machining operations performed on the outer shell to repair the damage to the axial fit face surfaces, this slightly changed the axial position of the sealing face and reduced the overall width of the tongue for the tongue and groove fit in the outer shell.
 In order to restore the correct axial position of both the HP and IP inner shells within the outer shell, and to ensure the tongue and groove fits had the correct designed clearances, the entire 360° seal faces and clearance faces of the HP and IP inner shell fits were weld restored and machined.

 Weld repairs and a full stress relief re-rounding operation of the HP and IP inner shells was performed by MD&A’s experts in St. Louis Turbine-Generator Repair shop.
 The HP and IP inner shells were re-rounded to within 0.036” of original design diameters after the stress relief re-rounding operation was completed.